KentVejrupMadsen/Template.Prototype/code/readme.md

 # Code
-contains the code for the prototype
+This directory contains the code for the prototype project and is the domain for testing and development of the software / application.